gitops-examples/openshift-gitops-agent/cert-manager/cert-manager.md

 ## Prerequisites

 * openssl is installed on laptop
+- jq and yq is installed on laptop
 * cert-manager has been installed on your cluster
 * OpenShift GitOps 1.18